What are BMC's roots and accomplishments?

 What will BMC do with my donation?

 When we reach our “Flood the Earth with the Book of Mormon” campaign funding goal of $8.9 million, we will have an additional $90k per month for operations.
 This will allow us to add 3 full-time employees: a scriptwriter, a search engine optimization (SEO) auditor/manager, and a digital marketer.
 We will also add about 15 college-age interns working in several aspects of our organization.
-With this targeted manpower and a healthy budget for marketing, we will dramatically grow our user engagements (reads, views, listens, likes, shares, etc.) from the current 25 million per year to 50, 100, and then 200 million per year.
-When we reach 200 million user engagements per year, we will have a 50% market penetration rate among Latter-day Saints and many not of our faith will engage our content before they choose to meet with the missionaries.
+With this targeted manpower and a healthy budget for marketing, we will dramatically grow our user engagements (reads, views, listens, likes, shares, etc.) from the current 100 million per year to 150 and 200 million per year.
+When we reach 200 million user engagements per year, we will have a 40% market penetration rate among Latter-day Saints and many not of our faith will engage our content before they choose to meet with the missionaries.

 Deliverables with increased manpower: